Patterson, California

 Patterson is a city in Stanislaus County, California, United States, located off Interstate 5.
 It is 27 mi southeast of Tracy and is part of the Modesto Metropolitan Statistical Area.
-Patterson is known as the "Apricot Capital of the World"; and holds an annual Apricot Fiesta to celebrate with many drinks, food, desserts and games.
+Patterson is known as the "Apricot Capital of the World" and holds an annual Apricot Fiesta to celebrate with many drinks, food, desserts and games.
 The population was 23,781 at the 2020 Census.

 History

-The Rancho Del Puerto Mexican land grant to Mariano and Pedro Hernandez in 1844 by Governor Manuel Micheltorena extended east of the present-day Highway 33 to the San Joaquin River.
-The northern boundary was Del Puerto Creek and the southern boundary was just south of present-day Marshall Road.
+The Rancho Del Puerto Mexican land grant (1844) by Governor Manuel Micheltorena extended east of the present-day Highway 33 to the San Joaquin River.
+The northern boundary was Del Puerto Creek, and the southern boundary was just south of present-day Marshall Road.
+This early land grant marked the beginning of the area that would eventually become modern-day Patterson.

 Samuel G. Reed and Ruben S. Wade claimed the land on January 7, 1855.
-A patent encompassing the land grant was signed by President Abraham Lincoln.
+A patent encompassing the land grant was signed by President Abraham Lincoln, confirming their ownership.
 Reed and Wade received title to 13340 acre on August 15, 1864.
 Reed and Wade then sold the grant to J. O. Eldredge on June 18, 1866, for $5,000.
 Mr. Eldredge held the title for only two months before selling it to John D. Patterson on August 14, 1866, for $5,400.
-John D. Patterson purchased additional land and, upon his death on March 7, 1902, a total of 18462 acre were willed to Thomas W. Patterson and William W. Patterson, his estate executors, and other heirs.
-The land was sold to the Patterson Ranch Company on May 16, 1908, for the sum of $540,000 cash gold coin.
+John D. Patterson purchased additional land that expanded the property upon his death on March 7, 1902, a total of 18462 acre were willed to Thomas W. Patterson and William W. Patterson, his estate executors, and other heirs.
+The land was sold to the Patterson Ranch Company on May 16, 1908, for $540,000 cash gold coin.
 Thomas W. Patterson subdivided the land into ranches of various sizes and plotted the design of the town of Patterson.
-Determined to make Patterson different from most, he modeled his town after the cities of Washington, D.C., and Paris, France, using a series of circles and radiating streets.
+Determined to make Patterson different from most rural towns, he modeled Patterson after the cities of Washington, D.C., and Paris, France, using a series of circles and radiating streets.
 Major streets were planted with palm, eucalyptus, and sycamore trees.

-The Patterson Colony map was filed with the Stanislaus County Recorders office on December 13, 1909.
+The Patterson Colony map was filed with the Stanislaus County Recorder's office on December 13, 1909.
 Sales of the ranch properties and city lots commenced.
 Patterson was the third city in Stanislaus County to incorporate on December 22, 1919.
-In May 1971, the chamber of commerce approved the title of "Apricot Capital of the World" for Patterson.
+In May 1971, the chamber of commerce approved the title of "Apricot Capital of the World" for Patterson, highlighting the identity.

+In recent years, Patterson has become known for its distribution centers, including for Amazon.com and RH.

 Geography

-According to the United States Census Bureau, the city has a total area of 7.9 sqmi, of which 98.9% is land and 1.1% was water.
-The city is located 17 mi southwest of Modesto, and 78 mi southeast of Oakland.
+According to the United States Census Bureau, the city has a total area of 7.9 sqmi, of which 98.9% is land and 1.1% is water.
+The city is located 17 mi southwest of Modesto, and 78 mi southeast of Oakland making it close to the San Francisco Bay Area and major cities.

+Two creeks run through Patterson, Del Puerto Creek crosses the northwest portion of the city, and Salado Creek crosses the center of town, both heading towards the San Joaquin River.